 - (restoring iterative dynamics based on time constant of membrane potential changes)

 Exploration of the Individual Neuron

-To get your hands dirty, run Neuron.
+To get your hands dirty, run New Neuron or Neuron Simulation.
 As this is the first exploration you'll be running, you may need to consult the overall page for information on installing the Emergent software etc: CCNBook/Sims/All.

 Back to the Detector

 Now that you can see how the individual neuron integrates a given excitatory signal relative to leak/inhibition, it is important to put this into the larger perspective of the detection process.
 In this simulation, you'll see how a neuron can pick out a particular input pattern from a set of inputs, and also how it can have different patterns of responding depending on its parameters ("loose" or "strict").